KyleKart/PengYouTV/README.md

 Create a new folder with your **Scratch** username.
 You can do this by typing the username as the file name, and then typing a `/`.
 Then type the actual file name, followed by `.js`.

-Now, paste your extension's code into the file.
+Now, enter your video title into the file.
+In the next line, you will paste a link to your YouTube video.
 You should now be able to `Commit changes` or `Create a pull request`, it'll likely be a green button.

 4. Create the pull request.